SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04-HTCondor-Submitting.md

   * duke-SWC-Duke15
 ~~~

-Each time you run a workload on OSG Connect, you need a project name to
+Each time you run a workload on Duke CI Connect, you need a project name to
-associate it.
+associate with.
 For your research work later on, we can get you started
 with a permanent project, but for now you should find the duke-SWC-Duke15
 project available.
 Some of you might also find the ConnectTrain project
 listed -- that is OK but not necessary.